Graduate

 Discover all you need to know about the Master of Science in Chemistry—how to apply, what classes you'll take, ways to fund your education, and where you'll dive into research!

-APPLICATION DEADLINE: Review begins in December and deadline on April 1
+APPLICATION DEADLINE: Review begins in December with a deadline on April 1

 1. Complete the Graduate School’s Online Application.